Which are the best breast pumps? There are so many types out there.

 This is a good question since there are many available; however, basically, the choice comes down to either a manual type or an electric or battery-operated breast pump.

 The best breast pumps for you will depend on the type you prefer and of course how often you will use it.
 Some women decide to use both.
 Maybe one more efficient but slightly heavier for home use and then a lighter, smaller one to carry along.

 An electric hospital-grade breast pump is often used when a highly efficient pump is needed.
-This could be when preparing for adoptive breastfeeding or when a mom has problems to maintain her milk supply for her special needs infant (for example a pre-term or sick newborn baby, who can’t nurse effectively yet).
+This could be when preparing for adoptive breastfeeding or when a mom has problems maintaining her milk supply for her special needs infant (for example a pre-term or sick newborn baby, who can’t nurse effectively yet).
 The pumps have a suck-and-release that most resembles the baby’s rate of nursing.
 These are the best breast pumps available; however, they are expensive at about $1000.
 In addition, they are usually quite heavy and unwieldy.

 The personal-use breast pumps that are top of the line are electric and are a combination of the proficiency of the hospital pump without the bulk.
 Most moms that are returning to work find these are very reliable and have the best cycling times.
 They weigh only about eight pounds, and many have adapters or battery packs so they can be used in places that may lack electrical access.
 These breast pumps are more affordable than the hospital type, generally costing from $200 to $350.

-A manual pump uses neither batteries nor electric but manual effort and is dependent on the preferences of the mother.
+A manual pump uses neither batteries nor electric but only manual effort and is dependent on the preferences of the mother.
 Some prefer more efficient models and some say the manual pumps are more natural.
-These pumps are smaller, weigh less and are quite affordable.
-In addition, they are quieter. < a href="http://amzn.to/2tygrYh">Medela has a very popular manual pump, that you can check out here.
+These pumps are smaller, weigh less, and are quite affordable.
+In addition, they are quieter. < a href=”http://amzn.to/2tygrYh”>Medela has a very popular manual pump, that you can check out here.